 The last time you looked for a new home, you probably had a shopping list: three bedrooms, two bathrooms, fireplace, lots of storage space.
 You probably didn’t give the in-home wiring a second thought.
 As long as you can plug something in and it works, it’s all good, right?
 Not necessarily.
 If your home has aluminum wiring, you could be in trouble in more ways than one.

 Aluminum wiring, though not used anymore, was once considered a safe and inexpensive alternative to copper.
-Copper wiring is really the wiring of choice, but for a while, approximately between 1965 and 1974, copper was so expensive that everyone was looking for a way to cut costs when wiring a home.
-And voila, aluminum wiring was the answer.
-However, it didn’t take long (about a decade) to discover that aluminum wiring tended to become defective much more rapidly than copper.
+Copper wiring is really the wiring of choice.
+But for a while between about 1965 and 1974, copper was so expensive that everyone was looking for a way to cut costs when wiring a home.
+And voila!
+Aluminum wiring was the answer.
+However, it didn’t take long (about a decade) to discover that aluminum wiring tended to become defective faster than copper.
 In fact, if left neglected, a serious fire hazard could be lurking in outlets, light switches, or fixtures, as the electrical connections cause overheating in the wiring.

 The Canadian Standards Association says that aluminum wiring in houses manufactured prior to 1972 are 55 times more likely to have a connection reach fire hazard conditions, compared to copper.
 So not only are you at higher risk of fire but, due to the increased fire risk, you may have a hard time finding an insurance company to provide you with home insurance.